Biochemistry & Biophysics | Genetics, Epigenetics & Gene Regulation | Structural & Computational Biology

 Protein quality control in the endoplasmic reticulum

 A healthy proteome is critical for cellular function.
 Therefore, cells constantly monitor their protein-folding status and respond to physiological and environmental conditions that perturb the delicate balance between protein synthesis, folding and degradation.
 Protein-folding defects turn on stress response pathways that take corrective actions to restore homeostasis.
-In our lab, by combining innovative cell biology approaches with biophysical, biochemical and state-of-the-...more
+In my lab, by combining innovative cell biology approaches with biophysical, biochemical and state-of-the-art...more

 Tuning protein synthesis for maintaining homeostasis in the endoplasmic reticulum